TheSecondEigenvalue/TheSecondEigenvalue/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on anomalues relaxation
+- 🔭 I’m currently working on anomalous relaxation
 - 🌱 I’m currently learning physics
 - 👯 I’m looking to collaborate on simulations
 - 🤔 I’m looking for help with efficiency